Ashistry/ashistry/content/posts/scp-079-interactive/index.md

 date = '2025-06-25T21:04:44+02:00'
 draft = true
 title = 'Recreating SCP-079'
-tags = 'sbc,raspberry pi,SCP,tech,hardware,software,maker'
+tags = 'sbc,raspberry pi,SCP,tech,hardware,software,creative'
-summary = ''
+summary='For a possible display at the DCC DSCP booth, I used a raspi to create a text-adventure style chatbot replica of SCP-079!'
 +++

 ## 1. What is this project?
 And why?